Chair-for-Security-Engineering/Write-Write/README.md

 ## Minimal Example (Demo)
 The code for the minimal example is located in `src/minimal_example`.
 To build the program, simply run `make demo`.
-Make sure that libtea ist installed before you execute the program.
+Make sure that libtea is installed before you execute the program.

 Run the program with `sudo ./demo`.
 The output should look like this:
 ```